Lockheed Hudson, AM864, Sligo

 28 March 1941:

-"580389 Sergeant BISHOP, I. P. Air Observer who has been with
+"580389 Sergeant BISHOP, I. P. Air

-the squadron since it was reformed prior to the present war has
+reformed prior to the present war has been granted a

-been granted a commision as Pilot Officer in the GD
+commision as Pilot Officer in the GD branch.
+He is to

-branch.
-He is to proceed to Canada for a Navigation
+proceed to Canada for a Navigation Course."

 His citation for the award, published in Flight Magazine reads:

 "Act.
-F/O. I. P. BISHOP, No. 150 Sqn.—F/O. Bishop has
+F/O. I. P. BISHOP, No. 150

-participated in many successful operations against objectives
+Sqn.—F/O. Bishop has participated in many successful

-in Germany and in France and the other occupied countries.
-His
+operations against objectives in Germany and in France and

-coolness and skill as a navigator, combined with courage and
+navigator, combined with courage and fearlessness, have

-fearlessness, have contributed largely to the successes
+contributed largely to the successes achieved by his

-daylight sorties."
+sorties."

 The award was published in the London Gazette of May 22nd, 1942.